 Prior to assuming this position in June 2012, Mr. Fifer spent 11 years as vice president of hospital finance at Spectrum Health in Grand Rapids, Mich.
-He also spent time with McLaren Health Care Corporation, Flint, Mich., as vice president of finance and Ingham Regional Medical Center, Lansing, Mich., as senior vice president of finance and CFO.
+He also spent time with McLaren Health Care Corporation, Flint, Mich., as vice president of finance and with Ingham Regional Medical Center, Lansing, Mich., as senior vice president of finance and CFO.
 Mr. Fifer started his career with nine years at Ernst & Young, also in Michigan.

 An HFMA member since 1983, Mr. Fifer has served as Chair of the Board of Directors, two terms as a board member, and as a chapter president.

 Mr. Fifer received his bachelor’s degree in business administration from Saginaw Valley State University.
 He is an active community volunteer and runner.
 Mr. Fifer and his wife, Katie, have three children: Sarah, Tom, and Joe-Joe.

 Mr. Arrick is a voluntary Director of HFMA during the 2014–17 term, beginning June 1, 2014.

 He is managing director in the corporate and government ratings group at Standard & Poor's Ratings Services, New York.

 A member of HFMA since 1997, Mr. Arrick has served on the Association's Principles & Practices Board.
 Mr. Arrick has been ranked in Modern Healthcare's list of the 100 most influential people in the healthcare sector and named by Smith's Research & Gradings to its all-star research team.
 He has authored numerous publications and special reports on the healthcare sector.